king-md/coding_interview_problems/find_most_common_substring/README.md

 Find the most common substring of length N given a string and a size N.
 If multiple substrings tie for the most common, return only the first one in the list.

-This was given to me as an interview question on Nov 14, 2017.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.